vinted/packwerk-intellij/README.md

 <!-- Plugin description -->
 Runs Packwerk in the background and adds error annotations to Ruby source files.

-Note: The linter can only run when the current file is saved to disk.
+Note: By default, the linter can only run when the current file is saved to disk.
+There's an experimental mode to enable as-you-type linting, but it's not widely supported.
 <!-- Plugin description end -->

 ## Installation